alexholcombe/MOTcircularClean/dataPreprocess/eyetracking/eyelinkReader_usage.md

 trackingExtraTime = 1.2 seconds, which is how long the blobs are cued, but that's after the fixation interval, which is between 800 and 1300 ms.

+For drift correction, because in this experiment I only care about eye movement, not static position, I can justifiably drift-correct to zero based on the first period of the trial!